Ofir-Roz/Arachisya/README.md

 ## 📄 License

 This project is open source.
-Feel free to fork, modify, and create your own versions!
+Feel free to fork, modify, and create your versions!

 ## 🙏 Acknowledgments